 For a closer look at our top three virtual assistant firms, check out our in-depth buyer’s guide to see which service works best for your business.

-How Much It Costs to Hire a Virtual Assistant
+How Much It Costs to Hire a Real Estate Virtual Assistant

-- Location – For an overseas VA (India, Philippines etc), you can expect to pay anywhere from $7 to $12 per hour.
+For an overseas VA (India, Philippines etc), you can expect to pay anywhere from $5 to $12 per hour.
 For US based, college-educated VA’s, you should expect to pay anywhere from $20-$40 per hour.

 If you’re not sure what kind of ROI your virtual assistant will have for your business, all three companies we reviewed in our buyer’s guide offer free trials as well as month to month plans so trying them out is easy.
 We recommend starting small with only a few hours per week and then adding hours as your business starts to pick up.